Thank God for You

-"Thank God For You" is a song written by Mac McAnally and Mark Miller, and recorded by American country music group Sawyer Brown.
+"Thank God For You" is a song recorded by American country music band Sawyer Brown.
 It was released in June 1993 as the lead single from their album, Outskirts of Town.
-The song reached number-one on the U.S. Billboard Hot Country Songs chart and on the Canadian RPM Country Tracks chart.
+Co-written by lead singer Mark Miller with Mac McAnally, the latter of whom also produced it, the song reached number one on the U.S. Billboard Hot Country Songs chart and on the Canadian RPM Country Tracks chart.
 It also peaked at number 17 on the U.S. Billboard Bubbling Under Hot 100 chart.

 Content

-In this song the narrator gives thanks for all the things that he has taken for granted in his lifespan:
+In this song, the narrator gives thanks for all the things that he has taken for granted in his life: